If you’re looking for a sustainable nutrition plan—something that’ll suit you 20 years from now—you should stop looking at high-protein diets.

 First add nuts, beans, legumes, seeds, herbs, spices and olive oil, then fish and seafood.
 Poultry, eggs, cheese and yogurt would come once every other day, or perhaps a few times per week, with red meat and desserts just once or twice a month.

-But the takeaway here is not simply that the health benefits of a Mediterranean diet outsize any high-protein diets.
+But the takeaway is not simply that the health benefits of a Mediterranean diet outpace any high-protein diets.

 High-protein diets can increase your health risks.
 Research has shown that people who regularly consume high-protein foods—red meat, in particular—are effectively increasing their lifetime risk of chronic disease.